Learning Physics at Future $e^-e^+$ Colliders with Machine

-Fig.~\ref{fig:VBFROC} displays the ROC curves and their AUC for the binary classifiers to distinguish the $\nu\nu h_h$ from its backgrounds (the event response to these classifiers are shown in Fig.~\ref{fig:eventvsML} in Appendix~\ref{app:A}).
+Fig.~\ref{fig:VBFROC} displays the ROC curves and their AUC for the binary classifiers to distinguish the $\nu\nu h_h$ from its backgrounds (the event responses to these classifiers are shown in Fig.~\ref{fig:eventvsML} in Appendix~\ref{app:A}).
 As is expected, E1 classifier demonstrates a better performance than that of J1.
 By including the FW moments $H_{EE;l\leq 50}$, J2 classifier yields a significant improvement to the AUC, $i.e.$, from 0.72 to 0.84.
 But, there is still an AUC gap between J2 and E1 classifiers.
 This gap could be filled up by the FW moments or/and multi-spectra which are not included in these jet-level analyses.

 The precisions of measuring $\sigma(\nu\nu h_h)$ with these classifiers are summarized in Table~\ref{tab:MLHiggsWidth}.
 With the FW moments $H_{EE;l\leq 50}$, the jet-level precision is improved from 2.8\% (J1) to 1.8\% (J2) and 1.9\% (J3).
 The best precisions of $1.4\%$ and $1.3\%$ are achieved with the two event-level classifiers, $i.e.$, E1 and E2, respectively.
 These results indicate that, compared to the gain in the signal rate by replacing $\sigma(\nu\nu h_b)$ (Method B) with $\sigma(\nu\nu h_h)$ (Method B$'$), this measurement benefits more from synergizing the event-level information into the DNN-based analysis.
 A significant improvement to the precision is thus expected if these classifiers are applied to the exclusive measurement of $\sigma(\nu\nu h_b)$.